Alabama State University: Student life

 Alabama State University has nearly 6,000 students from more than 40 states and over 20 countries.

-More than 70 student organizations are chartered at Alabama State, including ASU Royal Court, nine National Pan-Hellenic Council Greek-letter organizations, a full range of men's and women's intramural and intercollegiate sports, and 17 honors organizations.
-In addition to social, cultural and religious groups, there are musical opportunities, such as the marching and symphonic bands, the choir, and departmental organizations for most majors.
-The Hornets also have a Student Government Association, in which every student at the university holds membership.
+Approximately 40% of the student body come from outside Alabama.

 Athletics

 The Alabama State University Department of Athletics currently sponsors men's intercollegiate football, baseball, basketball, golf, tennis, track and cheerleading, along with women's intercollegiate basketball, soccer, softball, bowling, tennis, track, volleyball, golf and cheerleading.
-Sports teams participate in NCAA Division I (FCS – Football Championship Subdivision for football) in the Southwestern Athletic Conference (SWAC), which it joined in 1982.
-The university's colors are black and old gold and their nickname is the Hornets.
+Sports teams participate in National Collegiate Athletic Association (NCAA) Division I (FCS – Football Championship Subdivision for football) in the Southwestern Athletic Conference (SWAC), which it joined in 1982.
+The university's colors are black and old gold and their athletic teams are known as the Hornets.

 The Mighty Marching Hornets

 Alabama State's marching band is officially known as "The Mighty Marching Hornets".
-The band has been invited several times to the Honda Battle of the Bands and has been nationally recognized.
+The band has been nationally recognized.

-The Mighty Marching Hornets were stars of a documentary series, Bama State Style, which offered a peek into the lives of the students in the band.
+The Mighty Marching Hornets were featured in the documentary series, Bama State Style, which followed the lives of the students in the band.
 In 2016, The Mighty Marching Hornets made an appearance in Ang Lee's film Billy Lynn's Long Halftime Walk.
 In 2017, the band's 2012 halftime performance at the Magic City Classic garnered over three million views on YouTube.
-In 2019, the band performed in the Rose Parade in Pasadena, California on New Year's Day.
+The band performed in the 2019 Rose Parade in Pasadena, California on New Year's Day.
 In 2023, Alabama State became the first HBCU to host the annual Honda Battle of the Bands.
 The band is traditionally led by four or five drum majors.
-The band performs at select football games, all SWAC basketball home games, and other special events.
+The band performs at most football games, all SWAC basketball home games, and other special events.

 The featured auxiliary is "The Sensational Stingettes", a danceline that debuted in 1977.
-They were invited to appear in the "Give It 2 U" music video and live performance with artists Robin Thicke, Kendrick Lamar, and 2 Chainz.
+They were invited to appear in the "Give It 2 U" music video and a live televised performance with artists Robin Thicke, Kendrick Lamar, and 2 Chainz.
 Also, they were shown in Beyonce's Netflix special "HΘMΣCΘMING: A film by Beyonce".

 The most recently added auxiliary is "The Honey-Beez", a danceline composed of only plus-size young women that debuted in 2004.
 In 2017, they were selected to showcase their talents and compete on America's Got Talent.
+In 2020, they starred in a docuseries on Snapchat.